 To an LLC, you will find that the LLC Operating Agreement is a stand-out feature, and understand why it is highly recommended.
 The voting rights of LLC members can be specified in the Operating Agreement and are quite flexible.
 Also, any modifications can be made directly to the Agreement.

-It is mostly about tax!
-This is a key element that may lead business owners to reach the final decision.
-In terms of taxation, Delaware corporation also bears some differences in comparison with an LLC.
+Tax is one of the key elements that may lead business owners to reach the final decision.
+In terms of taxation, a Delaware corporation also bears some differences in comparison with an LLC.